joachimdalen/azext/testdata/demo-readme-replaced.md

       "file": "File",
       "inline": "Inline"
     },
-    "helpMarkDown": "Input type to read initial values from.  `file` will ead from a file in the repo. `inline` will add to the file content directly"
+    "helpMarkDown": "Input type to read initial values from. `file` will read from a file in the repo. `inline` will add to the file content directly"
   },
   {
     "name": "content",